Bijikyu/coreCSS/README.md

 For best performance host icons and images on a CDN with long caching headers to avoid extra network requests.
-Serve `core.min.css` and all image assets with `Cache-Control: public, max-age=31536000` to let browsers cache them for a year.
+Serve `core.min.css` and image assets with `Cache-Control: public, max-age=31536000` and enable gzip or Brotli compression.
+See `deployment/nginx.conf` for a sample configuration. <!-- //added explanation about caching and new nginx snippet -->
-Enable gzip or Brotli compression for `core.min.css` when serving them, using Nginx or CDN settings. /* instructs enabling asset compression */

-For best performance host icons and images on a CDN with long caching headers to avoid extra network requests.
-Set `Cache-Control: public, max-age=31536000` when serving `core.min.css` and image assets to leverage browser caching.
-Enable gzip or Brotli compression on your server for these files.

 ## Customization <!-- //added section documenting icon filter behavior -->
 `variables.css` includes theme variables such as `--set-adjustments` for recoloring icons.
 When `prefers-reduced-motion: reduce` is active, the variable is set to `none` so icons show without additional filtering. <!-- //explains reduced motion behavior -->